Shazam (DC Comics): New 52 onward

-Commencing the "Trinity War" story line, Billy flies to Black Adam's home nation of Kahndaq to bury Adam's remains.
+During the "Trinity War" story line, Billy flies to Black Adam's home nation of Kahndaq to bury Adam's remains.
 Shazam's entry into the country is interpreted by the locals as illegal US entry into their territory.
 This leads to run-ins with both the independent Justice League and the US-sponsored Justice League of America (JLA), and a series of events that see the opening of Pandora's Box, a portal to Earth-3 which brings the evil Justice League analogues of the Crime Syndicate to Earth-0.
 Following the successful defeat of the Crime Syndicate, Shazam is inducted into the League.
 While still a newcomer to the league, Billy has a number of new adventures while under the mentorship of Cyborg, who becomes one of his best friends.

+DC Rebirth

 After a year of living in the Vázquez home, Billy and his foster siblings have taken to having fun fighting crime around Philadelphia as the Shazam Family.
 While exploring the Rock of Eternity, Eugene finds a formerly sealed-off area of the Rock: an abandoned train station leading to the seven realms of an unexplored world known as the Magic Lands.

+Characterization

+Description and themes

+The secret identity of the character is William "Billy" Batson, a young superhero whose blessed abilities includes him being able to transform into an appearance befitting an adult at will.
+The character's background differs depending on continuity; prior to Flashpoint, the character was an orphan who is granted the power due to his innocent nature despite his hardships.
+More recent stories casts Billy as instead a more jaded and troubled youth abandoned by his parents to the foster care whom was chosen as a champion of the Wizard Shazam due to his potential for goodness.

+During the character's publication history, various sources established the character's age: The character's origin and early adventures portray the character being ten or eleven years old.
+In Power of Shazam!, Billy notes he has been a hero for four years, making him either fourteen or fifteen.
+During the character's appearances within the Justice Society of America, he is sixteen years old.
+In 2011, the Shazam! one-shot depicts Billy and Mary owning a apartment legally, implying the character of being eighteen.After the New 52 reboot, Billy's age was first officially stated to be fifteen.
+Despite 2018 Shazam series taking place a year after the events of Geoff John's Shazam! backup in Justice League, he remained the same age.